BANKRUPTCY, LIQUIDATION AND CORPORATE RESTRUCTURING

 In this chapter, we consider below the law regarding bankruptcy, liquidation of companies, and restructuring of companies.

-The Bankruptcy Act (1940) contains the essential law applicable to bankruptcy of individuals and juristic persons.
+The Bankruptcy Act (1940) as amended, contains the essential law applicable to bankruptcy of individuals and juristic persons.

 Grounds for filing a bankruptcy petition – unsecured creditor A unsecured creditor who wishes to present a bankruptcy petition may do so, provided:

 Petition by a secured creditor A secured creditor can present a petition if: